selivan/selivan.github.io/_posts/2017-12-30-systemd-serice-always-restart.md

 In recent systemd versions `StartLimitInterval` was renamed to `StartLimitIntervalSec`.

-You can tune `Restart` parameter to restart service only on failure, only on uncught signal, etc. Check the manpage.
+You can tune `Restart` parameter to restart service only on failure, only on uncaught signal, etc. Check the manpage.

 Links: